 Located in Kirkland, Washington, just outside of Seattle, Lake Washington Institute of Technology's (LWTech) Behavioral and Social Services (previously named Social and Human Services (SHSV)) program prepares students for a variety of exciting and challenging social service positions.
-Student in the Behavioral and Social Services program will develop the professional values, skills, and knowledge to assist individuals and groups with personal, interpersonal, and situational problems.
-The program offers two social work degrees, a Bachelor of Applied Science (BAS) degree in Behavioral Healthcare, and an Associate of Applied Science (AAS) degree in Behavioral and Social Services.
+Student in this program will develop the professional values, skills, and knowledge to assist individuals and groups with personal, interpersonal, and situational problems.
+The program offers two social work degrees.
+First a Bachelor of Applied Science (BAS) degree in Behavioral Healthcare.
+Second, an Associate of Applied Science (AAS) degree in Behavioral and Social Services.
 LWTech students also have the option to earn a Certificate of Proficiency in Behavioral and Social Services.

 The BAS degree in Behavioral Healthcare prepares students for work in the integrated treatment of mental health/illnesses, substance use disorders, physical illness, poverty, addiction, and homelessness.
 Graduates will be prepared to enter the workforce, advance in their current employment, or enroll in a graduate degree program in a related field such as, social work, addiction treatment, or counseling.